-- 1) Turn off the power. - 2) Remove the panels. - 3) Recover the refrigerant and store it in an approved container. - 4) Remove the insulation and the expansion valve bulb on the suction line. - 5) Remove the expansion valve cover, and disconnect the expansion valve using brazing equipment. - 6) Braze the new expansion valve with nitrogen gas flowing at the pressure of 3 to 4 PSIG.
+- 1) Turn off the power supply. - 2) Remove the panels. - 3) Recover the refrigerant and store it in an approved container. - 4) Remove the insulation and the expansion valve bulb on the suction line. - 5) Remove the expansion valve cover and disconnect the expansion valve using brazing equipment.

--WARNING-
+6) Braze the new expansion valve, with nitrogen gas flowing at a pressure of 3-4 PSIG.

+- WARNING -

+- 1. Do not heat the wall.
+Place a steel barrier for protection. - 2.
 Always protect the valve body by using a damp cloth to prevent the valve from overheating.
-Do not braze with the valve body exceeding 250°F (121°C).

-- 7) Install the new drier. - 8) Check for leaks using nitrogen gas (140 PSIG) and soap bubbles. - 9) Evacuate the system, and charge it with refrigerant.
-For air-cooled and water-cooled models, see the nameplate for the required refrigerant charge.
-For remote air-cooled models, see the charge label in the machine compartment. - 10) Attach the expansion valve bulb to the suction line in the same location as the previous bulb.
+Do not braze with the valve body exceeding 250°F (121°C). - 7) Install the new drier. - 8) Check for leaks using nitrogen gas (140 PSIG) and soap bubbles. - 9) Evacuate the system and charge it with refrigerant.
+See the charge label in the machine compartment. - 10) Attach the expansion valve bulb to the suction line in the same location as the previous bulb.
 The bulb should be at the 12 o'clock position on the tube.
-Be sure to secure the bulb with the clamp and holder and to insulate it. - 11) Place the new set of expansion valve covers in position. - 12) Replace the panels in their correct positions. - 13) Turn on the power supply.
+Be sure to secure the bulb with the clamp and holder and to insulate it. - 11) Place the expansion valve cover in position. - 12) Replace the panels in their correct positions. - 13) Turn on the power supply.